Michael L. Galyean, Ph.D.,

 Students who have dropped the maximum number of courses and believe they have good cause to drop an additional course should petition their academic dean.

 Change of College.
 Students who wish to transfer from one college of the university to another should contact the academic dean of the college to which they plan to transfer to ensure that they can meet all enrollment requirements.
 Students should then complete an academic transfer form in the receiving dean’s office.
 The last day to change colleges in a given semester or term is the first day of open registration for the next semester.
-Students who return to the university following academic suspension may change their college if they follow the procedures specified in the section of this catalog on Subsequent Suspensions and Conditions of Return.
+Students who return to the university following academic suspension may change their college if they follow the procedures specified in the section of this catalog on the Undergraduate Academic Standing Policy.

 Change of Address.
 Students are responsible for maintaining a correct address on file with the university.
 Changes may be made online at raiderlink.ttu.edu or by calling 806.742.3661 for assistance.
 Students required by the housing residence rules to live on campus may not move off campus during the semester without approval from University Student Housing.

 Administrative Holds.
-Failure to meet certain university obligations may result in an administrative hold being placed on a student’s access to such university procedures as registration, release of transcripts and/or diplomas, and course add/drops.
+Failure to meet certain university obligations may result in an administrative hold being placed on a student’s record to prevent access to systems or information such as registration, release of transcripts and/or diplomas, and course add/drops.

 Class Attendance.
 Responsibility for class attendance rests with the student.
 Instructors set an attendance policy for each course they teach.
 The university expects regular and punctual attendance at all scheduled classes, and the university reserves the right to deal at any time with individual cases of nonattendance.
 Instructors should state clearly in their syllabi their policy regarding student absences and how absences affect grades.

 In the event of excessive absences, the student must visit the instructor to discuss his or her status in the course.
 Excessive absences constitute cause for dropping a student from class.
-If the drop occurs before the 45th class day of the long semester or the 15th class day of the summer term, a designation of DG will be assigned (see section on “Dropping a Course”).
+If the drop occurs before the first day of open registration for the next long semester or the last day with withdraw of the enrolled summer term, a designation of DG will be assigned (see section on “Dropping a Course”).
 If the drop occurs after that time period, the student will receive a grade of F. This drop can be initiated by the instructor but must be formally executed by the academic dean.
-In extreme cases the academic dean may suspend the student from the university.
+In extreme cases, the academic dean may suspend the student from the university.

 Reporting Illness.
 In case of an illness that will require absence from class for more than one week, the student should notify his or her academic dean.
 The dean’s office will inform the student’s instructors through the departmental office.
 In case of class absences because of a brief illness, the student should inform the instructor directly.
 Other information related to illness can be found in the Student Handbook.